College of Environmental Science and Forestry, SUNY | Marshall Hall

 Cornell Health, Cornell University

-In the fall of 2018, Chiang O’Brien was engaged by the State University Construction Fund (SUCF) to provide design services for a complete renovation of Louis Marshall Memorial Hall and its immediate site surroundings on the SUNY College of Environmental Science and Forestry (ESF) campus.
+In the fall of 2018, the State University Construction Fund (SUCF) engaged Chiang O’Brien to provide design services for a complete renovation and addition to the Louis Marshall Memorial Hall and its immediate site surroundings on the SUNY College of Environmental Science and Forestry (ESF) campus.
 Marshall Hall, a 90,000 gross-square-foot academic building, was constructed in 1933 and is eligible for listing on the National Register of Historic Places.

-Public-facing department functions, gallery, digital storytelling spaces, department offices, and classroom spaces are located on the first floor.
-Additional classrooms and larger student lounge spaces are situated in another entry-level on the basement floor.
+Public-facing department functions, a landscape architecture gallery, digital storytelling spaces, department offices, an auditorium, and heavily-used classroom spaces are located on the first floor.

 More Projects